agraef/ez-ag/README.md

 are availble at <https://github.com/agraef/ez-ag>.

 This is a little helper patch which aims to make it easier to use Yamaha's "learning guitar", the [Yamaha EZ-AG][], as a MIDI controller.
-(It should also work with its sibling, the Yamaha EZ-EG, but I haven't tested that since I don't own one of these.)
+It should also work with its sibling, the Yamaha EZ-EG (I haven't tested that since I don't own one of these).
 The patch also displays the strings and notes which are currently playing, which should be useful as visual feedback and for checking that the device is connected and working properly.

 ![EZ-AG patch](ez-ag-screenie.png)